 Our interactive map not only guides you to individual destinations but also shows the connections between them.
 By understanding these connections, you can curate a journey that weaves together different themes - history, nature, gastronomy, and more.
 For instance, after a visit to the Santiago de Compostela Cathedral, a short drive will take you to the quaint port city of Vigo, where you can savor the freshest seafood right by the sea.

 Each point on our map comes with practical information to ensure a seamless travel experience.
 From the best times to visit each place to local tips and connections between points of interest - everything you need for a memorable Galician adventure is at your fingertips.
-So whether you're exploring the wild beauty of the Cíes Islands or delving into the ancient history at the Castro de Santa Trega, our map ensures you have the best experience possible.
+So whether you're exploring the wild beauty of the Cíes Islands or delving into the ancient history at the Castro de Santa Trega, our map ensures your experience is unparalleled.

 Booking.com